jlayog/Notes_Advice/Redux/Advanced.md

 const action = { type: 'split_string' };
 ```
 *The type property will always be a string.
 The purpose of the type property is to tell the reducer to commit a specific operation, like a command or instruciton.
-In this exmaple we will use 'split_string'.*
+In this example we will use 'split_string'.*

 ```javascript
 const reducer = () => [];